 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Wash produce before use

-In a medium bowl, toss together the cabbage, carrots, raisins, and “creamy” slaw dressing.
-Season to taste with salt and pepper.
+In a medium bowl, toss together the carrots, cabbage, raisins, and “creamy” slaw dressing.
+Stir in 2 to 3 teaspoons water and season to taste with salt and pepper.

 Make the nectarine BBQ sauce

 - Peel the nectarine.
 Cut the nectarine in half and remove the pit; coarsely chop the fruit.